Engaging sponsored posts: Storytelling for tech leaders

 Solely pointing fingers outward signals that companies have failed to harness internal growth opportunities and adapt their strategy.
 However scary, tech leaders should confront internal shortcomings and address tactical stumbles in their sponsored posts.
 When they achieve the balance between external factors and internal challenges, they show transparency and willingness to own up to their mistakes.
 This is paramount to building trust with the audience.
 What’s more, recognizing internal issues makes room for growth, improvement and strategic adjustment.
 It helps cultivate a more resilient and adaptable brand image.

-Tech leaders battle time constraints to write gripping editorial content
+Tech leaders lack time to write editorial content

-It’s not easy for c-suite professionals to carve out time and write an advertorial for a trade publication.
+It’s not easy for c-suite professionals to carve out time and write sponsored posts for a trade publication.
 They have to peel themselves away from strategic planning and other growth-driving initiatives.
 Or shelve collaboration with teams to conceptualize new products that better meet customer needs.
 There’s always something seemingly more pressing to attend to.

 According to a Harvard Business Review study, CEOs are always on, and there’s always more to be done.
 The leaders who participated in the study worked 9.7 hours per weekday, on average.
 They conducted business on 79% of weekend days, putting in an average of 3.9 hours daily, and on 70% of vacation days, averaging 2.4 hours daily.
 Not only is the job of a corporate leader relentless, but writing a story that builds brand awareness, establishes credibility and generates leads in a way that sounds organic isn’t something that comes naturally to many tech executives (unless they have a marketing background and most of them don’t).

-Writing advertorials that stick: Three essential rules for tech leaders
+Writing sponsored posts that stick: 3 rules for tech leaders

-• Let go of the impulse to be liked.
 This is the hardest part of the writing process – abandoning the need to awe the audience – readers, employees, peers, former bosses, partners and, of course, competitors.
 But wait, doesn’t this contradict the fundamental purpose of sales copy which is to dazzle people?
 The fact is, a sponsored post isn’t just any advertising format – it aims to inform on a deeper level, persuade subtly and evoke emotions.
 It’s not a hard sell.
-An advertorial serves as a gentle poke towards brand building, so it needs to captivate readers without the aggressive pitch.
+Sponsored posts serve as a gentle poke towards brand building, so they need to captivate readers without the aggressive pitch.
 This gives plenty of space for creativity that allows writers to foster engagement outside the conventional way of impressing readers.

-• Maneuver regulatory hurdles.
-Too many compliance hoops handcuff the sales copy, drain the zest out of the person’s unique style and kill its vibe.
+Too many compliance hoops handcuff sponsored posts, drain the zest out of the person’s unique style and kill its vibe.
 This means that authors have to find loopholes and alternative phrasing to dodge legal issues and reputation damage.
 They have to be resourceful in order to sound exciting without making missteps that land them in hot water.
 All tech leaders know a number of juicy stories that would sound great in a story but which can’t be shared in a sponsored post, or anywhere publicly.
 Cultivating a distinctive voice while avoiding potential pitfalls that could lead to legal repercussions is pretty challenging.
 This is why hiring a good ghost writer is a great idea.

 Unforgettable advertorial examples that sell

-To illustrate the power of effective storytelling in sponsored posts, consider the following advertorial examples:
+To illustrate the power of good storytelling in sponsored posts, consider the following advertorial examples:

 • AI Laundromat by Scott Galloway, marketing professor and author.
 Why it works?
 Galloway blended raw, personal anecdotes with witty commentary and razor-sharp industry insights.
 His unapologetic tone grabs immediate attention and makes the sponsored post impossible to ignore.